 Common Name: American Liverleaf

-Hepatica acutiloba is a Perennial up to 0.25 metres tall.
+Hepatica acutiloba is a perennial plant that can grow up to 0.25 metres tall.

 Although no specific mention has been seen for this species, most plants in this family are poisonous.
 This toxicity is usually of a low order and the toxic principle is destroyed by heat or by drying[